Modified Tamarack Procedures

 Whenever possible, social distancing will be observed by asking participants to spread out during the program and structuring activities in a way that does not encourage close proximity.

 Indoor restrooms are not available at this time.
-Portable toilets are located at the entrance to Discovery Hollow.
+Portable toilets are located in various locations.

 Please stay home if you have been exposed to COVID-19 or are exhibiting symptoms of COVID-19 such as fever, sore throat, cough or shortness of breath.
 We ask that all participants evaluate their health before attending a program.
 View the Minnesota Department of Health screening document.